SEO checklist for InstantSearch.js

 Server-side rendering (SSR)

-React InstantSearch, Angular InstantSearch and Vue InstantSearch fully support server-side rendering.
-InstantSearch.js does not support it.
-For InstantSearch.js, we recommend using dynamic rendering.
+React InstantSearch, Angular InstantSearch, and Vue InstantSearch do fully support dynamic rendering.
+For InstantSearch.js, use dynamic rendering instead.

-Since speed can impact SEO, you need to make sure that the headless browser in charge of pre-rendering your website is fast and reliable.
+Since speed can affect SEO, ensure that the headless browser in charge of pre-rendering your website is fast and reliable.